 Fertilizer

-“The firm has produced nitro phosphates for the last 36 years, and as a general fertilizer for all kinds of crops, it has given utmost satisfaction.
+“The firm has produced nitro phosphates for the last 36 years, and as a general fertilizer for all kinds of root and grain crops, particularly turnip growing, it has given utmost satisfaction.
 Their bone manure has also proved to be made of the best ingredients and is used by hundreds of farmers.
 The company’s corn and grass manure,contain more Nitrogen and Ammonia than the NitroPhosphate.
 The Potato Fertilizer … contains more essential elements than other products.
 The all-purpose Phosphor Guano is in great demand for Corn and grass.”

 The last of these materials explains why Guano was being imported from South America to Amlwch Port.

 In May 1893 an enormous fire swept through the works.
 This was caused by one of the hot furnaces cracking and the material inside flowing onto coal.
-The fire took hold in the roof and 50 roof trusses had to be replaced.
-Once rebuilt the works seemed to have had a new lease of life under a new manager called Lewis Hughes.
+The fire took hold in the roof and 50 roof trusses had to be replaced. .
 In the early months of 1898 additional men were employed to work 24 hours per day.
 In February alone 6 ships delivered raw material to the port.
-The works eventually closed in 1910.

 Amlwch Fertilizer